Skip to main content Skip to navigation

 With vision issues in particular, those who need them will often be hybrid users of several technologies and approaches.
 One is rarely used exclusively over another.

-No two disabled people are the same, even if they have the same diagnosis.
+No two people with disabilitis are the same, even if they have the same diagnosis.
 Humans are complex.
 We're a combination of genes, upbringing, experiences, abilities, and circumstances...
 Just as people cannot be seen in neat simplistic terms, nor can disability.

 Let's also remember that assistive technology is exactly that.
 Assistive.
-You don't have to be disabled to use or benefit from it, but some people are reliant on these technologies because they are the difference between impairment and complete exclusion.
+You don't have to have a disability to use or benefit from it, but some people are reliant on these technologies because they are the difference between impairment and complete exclusion.

 It's up to us FEDs to improve our awareness and understanding so we don't create barriers that block people with our code.